 DRAS requires the user to assign a target cancer risk and hazard index.
-For example, users can choose a target cancer risk of 1×10-6 and a target hazard index of 1.0, which is what EPA's Great Lakes Region (5) requires to be used in determinations.
+For example, a user can choose a target cancer risk of 1×10-6 and a target hazard index of 1.0, which is what EPA Region 5 requires to be used in Federal delisting determinations.
 Please refer to your delisting authority for the correct risk target information to use.

 On this page: